Hrasvx/voxis/README.md

 4. Select the output path, custom resolution, 24/30/60 FPS, and bitrate.
 5. Watch analysis/render progress or choose **Cancel export**.

-Export uses the settings snapshot taken when export begins.
-Preview performance scaling is never applied to offline output.
-FFmpeg receives generated raw video as input zero and maps only audio stream `1:a:0` from the source; source image stream `1:v` is never mapped.

 The default export is 1920×1080, 60 FPS, H.264 at 16 Mbps with stereo AAC.
 Dimensions are normalized to even values for broadly compatible `yuv420p`.